amirbaharvand66/PST/README.md

 **Reddy, J.N.
 (2006).
 Theory and Analysis of Elastic Plates and Shells (2nd ed.).
 CRC Press. https://doi.org/10.1201/9780849384165**

-Codes will be add gradually as it takes some time to write the relevant comments.
+Codes will be added gradually as it takes some time to write the relevant comments.

 ## Installation
 Coded with Maple 2019.
 Required no installation.